ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.02/+article.md

 This is on par with the top tier comedy stuff I found.
 To make things even better, it's a whole 25 episodes season with 2 seasons and some OVAs to top it off.
 I can't remember how many episodes I watched each time, but I do know that I'll laugh and smile every time I watch this.

-I've mentioned on the previous digests that we absolutely need something that makes us laugh every time we need it, this was it for me this month.
+I've mentioned on the previous Harvests that we absolutely need something that makes us laugh every time we need it, this was it for me this month.
 I have my [trump cards](/reviews/anime/nichijou), but it does lessen the effect when you watch it repeatedly.
 This was a good breather and addition to that list.

 - [[Alkamauss](/reviews/anime/tsurezure-children)] Tsurezure Children